jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     TypeError: factory() got an unexpected keyword argument 'first_name'

-* I add the error to the list of exceptions encountered
+* I add the error to the list of Exceptions Encountered

   .. code-block:: python